What you’ll find here

 In the summer of 2020, a few months into my new role, my manager said, “you get to hire someone!”

-2. It was very sink-or-swim — I had to figure it out along the way, at the expense of candidates
+Sink-or-swim — I had to figure hiring out as I progressed through each step, at the expense of candidates

-3. Levels for hiring roles defaulted to senior designers not because we needed the design skill level but because we needed negotiators who could hold their own
+Senior was our level default not because we needed the craft level but because we needed negotiators who could hold their own

-8. About 90% of applicants appeared to be white, and about 75% of those identified as men (we didn’t specifically track; this is what I was able to notice)
+~90% of applicants appeared to be white, and ~75% men (we couldn’t truly track; this is what I was able to notice)

 What I did

-A number worth sharing: our average time-to-hire went from 93 days to 65 days.
+Our average time-to-hire went from 93 to 65 days.

 How I did it

-Maybe the best word is strategic.
-I see where we are today and where we could be, then I create and implement a flexible plan — which is what a strategy actually is, the plan for how to get from one place to the next, better one.
+I saw where we were and what seemed like both a reasonable and ambitious place to get to.
+Getting from one to the other needed a flexible plan — which is what a strategy is, the plan for how to get from one place to the next, better one.

-Starting small, I joined the Talent Guild, our way of working on practice-wide stuff, which gave me a way to understand the landscape, make all the improvements you see above and the authority to make them official with leadership.
-It also gave me a way to officially partner with one of my favorite people I got to work with, our Talent Lead.
+Starting small, I joined the Talent Guild which gave me a way to understand the landscape, design the improvements you see above, and the authority to make them official with leadership.
+The Guild also gave me a way to officially partner with our Talent Lead.
 Without her input and feedback, none of this would have worked out.

-If you look across the top row of that table up there, you’ll see the order I addressed and changed things in: diversity of candidates and eventual new hires, shifting the hiring philosophy to something more strategic, getting the career ladder to a place where it’d be useful in more than one moment per year (reviews), and shifting the burden of the process from one person to a shared effort across the manager cohort and other team members to balance it out.
+If you look across the top row of that table you scanned, you’ll see the order I addressed and changed things in: diversity of candidates and eventual new hires, shifting the hiring philosophy to something more strategic, getting the career ladder to a place where it’d be useful for more than one week a year (reviews), and shifting the burden of the process from one person to a shared effort across the manager cohort and other team members who needed the skills in hiring.

 Conclusion

-• write job descriptions that reflect what someone in this role will actually be doing all day
+write job descriptions that reflect what a person will actually be doing all day

-• give the people who do the hiring a shared way of seeing the process
+give people who hire a shared way of seeing the process

 Design maturity FTW